dasoldasol/dasoldasol.github.io/_posts/VPC.md

   - if you need a stable and reliable secure connection

 ## VPC EndPoint
-- privately connect VPC to supported AWS services
+- privately connect VPC to supported AWS services(the private subnet can connect to outside world)
 - PrivateLink without requiring Internet Gateway, NAT, VPC connection, Direct Connect connection.
 - Instances in your VPC do NOT require public IP to communicate with resources in the service.
+- 2 types of EndPoint
   - Interface Endpoints
   - Gateway Endpoints : s3, dynamoDB